-At the Lily Blanche studio, there is rarely a single inspiration for a piece of jewellery.
-Ideas come together, often in unexpected ways.
+At the Lily Blanche studio ideas come together, often in unexpected ways.
 But running through the collections are the themes of celebrating life and expressing love.
-The team loves designing and creating pieces with hidden secrets.
-We want our lockets to surprise and delight their wearers.
+The team loves designing pieces with hidden secrets.
+We want our jewellery to surprise and delight.

 "Jewellery Connects Us With The Past In An Intimate Way"